mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 use by MaxScale itself.
 If any such names are encountered in configuration files, then MaxScale will not start.

+Whitespace in section names that was deprecated in 2.2 will now be rejected and cause the startup of MaxScale to fail.

 ## Dropped Features

 ## New Features